Cenkyyy/bachelor-thesis/game_design.md

 The crafting book is a unique item associated with the player.
 It is not just another object that can be dropped or lost; it is more like a permanent tool or menu:

 - The book is always available to the player.
 It may be shown as an item in a special slot, or as a separate button or hotkey, but the key point is that it cannot be dropped or destroyed.
-- Opening the book reveals the crafting interface.
+- Opening the book reveals the crafting interface (see 1.8.).
 This is the single, unified place where the player can see what can be crafted and with which ingredients.
 - The book reinforces the fantasy that the wizard is slowly rebuilding their knowledge: recipes represent things they have “remembered” or learned, rather than random combinations.

 The expectation is that once the player understands that all crafting happens through this book, they no longer need to search the world for special crafting stations for basic tasks.
 Additional specialized stations can still exist later, but the standard way to craft is always through the book.